Landscape Architecture Faculty Profiles

 My specialty, ecological design, is premised in the integration of art and science.
-It aims to create a built environment that is ecologically functional, contextually meaningful and personally engaging.
-I am a licensed professional landscape architect and a research ecologist.
-Teaching includes ecological planting design studio, civil engineering for designers, sustainable site design and urban agriculture.
-Research focuses on how to design the built environment to promote well-being and health of humans and the natural systems in which we are embedded.
+I aim to create a built environment that is ecologically functional, contextually meaningful and personally engaging.
+I am a licensed professional landscape architect and have worked as a research ecologist.
+I presently do translational research that allows me to bring scientific discovery into design applications.
+Teaching includes ecological planting design studio, sustainable site design, urban agriculture, and civil engineering for designers.
+Research focuses on how to design urban areas to promote well-being and health of humans and the natural systems in which we are embedded.

 Associate Professor, Landscape Architecture

 My work focuses upon the issues of inclusive design and social justice and how they impact both design processes and the physical places we help to create.
 Through my teaching, research and writing, I work to clarify how issues pertaining to landscape construction, technology, sustainability, process and form can and should be impacted by a deeper understanding of how the decisions we make as design and planning professionals impact the ability of people to take part in the life of vibrant, healthy landscapes, be they urban, rural, or wild.